 ALEXANDER COUNTY, N.C. — A woman accused of driving drunk and causing a school bus to crash in Alexander County in December 2018 will spend more than 3 years in prison.

 Kimberly Austin pleaded guilty Tuesday to DWI and eight counts of felony serious injury by a motor vehicle.

-Thirteen students were injured after the crash Monday morning on Icard Ridge Road, near the Bethlehem community.
+Thirteen students were injured after the crash on Icard Ridge Road, near the Bethlehem community.

-On Tuesday, she was arrested and charged with two counts of misdemeanor child abuse.
+Austin was arrested and charged in March 2019 with two counts of misdemeanor child abuse, as well.

 Channel 9 learned the child abuse charges came after deputies learned she had her grandchildren in the car around the time of the crash.

 “I’m a wonderful grandmother, and I love my grandchildren to death," Austin told Channel 9.

 In 2019, when Eyewitness News reporter Dave Faherty asked Austin if she had been drinking or taking drugs, she said no. But Austin admitted to Channel 9 to drinking seven wine coolers the night before the wreck.

 Officials said the 13 students and the bus driver, Rita McCauley, were transported to the hospital for injuries ranging from bruises to broken bones.

 On the day of the crash, all the students and McCauley were discharged from the Catawba Valley Medical Center.
 The student in serious condition was then moved to Brenner Children’s Hospital at Wake Forest Baptist.